pgbackrest/pgbackrest/INSTALL.md

 #### simple multiple host install

 This configuration is appropriate for a small installation where backups are being made remotely.
 Make sure that postgres@db-host has trusted ssh to backrest@backup-host and vice versa.
+This configuration assumes that you have pg_backrest_remote.pl and pg_backrest.pl in the same path on both servers.

 `/etc/pg_backrest.conf on the db host`:
 ```